 We are supporting the local government’s relief efforts by providing emergency shelter and aid items, including ShelterKits, mosquito nets, solar lights, water carriers, blankets and storage boxes.
-So far, we have distributed aid to 1,949 families.
-We plan to support over 2,200 total.
+By the end of February, we completed distributions of ShelterKits and provided aid to 2,193 households.

 ShelterBox has a registered office in Cebu, Philippines.
 The pre-positioned aid items stored there and our local partnerships, such as Rotary International, are helping us respond quickly and effectively.